-UPDATE: EDD Bookings is now available for purchase at a 60% lifetime discount!
+UPDATE: EDD Bookings is available for purchase!
 Learn more.

 That same research as well as our experience developing a bookings plugin for the Easy Digital Downloads platform showed us why this is the case.
 It’s not easy to develop a comprehensive appointments booking plugin.
 There is so much that could go into it that you won’t know where to start.
 I believe it’s the main reason that many existing plugins limit what users are able to do.